 Vocational Support Services will conduct an initial meeting and assessment within 30 days of a supported employee’s date of hire as well as annually after that.
 These meetings help identify potential barriers to employment and establish the foundation of a plan to overcome those barriers.
 Employees being supported by Vocational Support Services) will be more likely to leave Melwood voluntarily to pursue other competitive integrated employment.

 The role of the Vocational Support Specialist is instrumental in minimizing the number of “Involuntary” separations.
 There is an average of five involuntary separations monthly.
 It includes the Vocational Support Specialist intervening to lessen potential Corrective Action Plans (CAP).
-Although Melwood is known to service people with differing abilities, ensuring privacy and confidentiality is a priority practice.
+Although Melwood is known to service people with disabilities, ensuring privacy and confidentiality is a priority practice.
 This means, only the Vocational Support Service team has access to the medical records of employees.

 The Vocational Support staff will meet with individuals in the community setting most appropriately dictated by the individual’s career development plan (e.g., employer businesses; Workforce Career Centers; local libraries; or other locations convenient, accessible, and within the individuals desired geographic employment area, and other places).

 Interested in gaining or retaining employment through Melwood Vocational Supported Employment Program, contact [email protected]